herald-app/Herald/README.md

 Note that Filebeat should _not_ be configured for output to Elasticsearch but rather for output to Logstash; otherwise, log data will not be processed by Logstash prior to reaching its final destination in Elasticsearch.

 To configure Filebeat for output to Logstash, see Elastic documentation [here](https://www.elastic.co/guide/en/beats/filebeat/8.6/logstash-output.html).
+Note that you will need the DNS name for the Logstash load balancer, as Filebeat needs to know the destination address for the Logstash service.
+The DNS name is output to the console after deployment of the Logstash stack.
+The DNS name can also be ascertained in the AWS EC2 console.

+### Configuring Logstash
+While Herlad comes with a default Logstash pipeline configuration, particular use cases may require a different pipeline.
+To configure Logstash pipelines for log ingestion, see Elastic documentation [here](https://www.elastic.co/guide/en/logstash/8.6/configuration.html).

 ### Installing Elastic Agent with APM Integration
 Elastic Agent should be installed